swc-project/swc/docs/adr/00001-support-transformation-plugin-native.md

 -   Good, because it's fast, even on the first run.
 -   Bad, because configuring CI for publishing plugins is very hard.
+-   Bad, because plugin developer cannot publish a plugin from a single machine.
 -   Bad, because loading of plugins is complex.
 Path for dynamic libraries are platform-dependant.
 -   Bad, because we have to handle quirks of each platforms.
 -   Bad, because `@swc/wasm` has no way to support plugins.